Holy Family Junior National School is a co-educational Junior Primary School for the education of children in the parish of St Finian, River Valley.

 The school sees itself as an integral part of the Parish of St. Finian, in partnership with the parent body.
 Close contact is maintained between school and home.
 Parents and teachers support each other in supporting the pupils to realise the fullness of their potential.
 We value greatly our relationship with parents and the local community.

 The Principal and staff aim to make the school a centre of excellence in which high professional standards are maintained and where pupils learn in a safe and happy environment.

 As a learning community, the school promotes and values the notion of life-long learning for all.
 Teachers and all staff are encouraged and supported to develop personally and professionally.
 Ancillary staff are respected and highly valued for the contribution they make to the school.

 We strive to respond to the needs of all including travellers, refugees, international students and children with special needs.
 The school promotes equality of opportunity and it respects the cultural and religious values of all.
-Extra support is provided for children with learning difficulties, special educational needs are supported through Special Education Teachers (SET) and through English Language Support Teachers (ELS), in the acquisition of English as a second language.
+Extra support is provided for children with learning difficulties, special educational needs are supported through Special Education Needs Teachers (S.E.N.
+Team) and through English Language Support Teachers (E.A.L.), in the acquisition of English as an additional language.

 This school seeks to promote a warm welcoming, safe, happy, supportive, nurturing, inclusive, respectful environment for the whole school community.
 We aim to provide a safe, physical and emotional environment that fosters tolerance and inclusivity.

 Holy Family J.N.S. recognises that all children have a culture and ethnicity.
 Learning to value their own culture and ethnicity is central to their self-esteem and sense of identity.
 Intercultural education facilitates all children in coming to value their own heritage and the heritage of others.